 The Friends make grants of money to cover, or contribute towards, the cost of specific activities, works and purchases which variously enhance the life, functioning and appeal of the parish, the Abbey, its environs, St Swithun’s and the Church Rooms.
-For want of a better term, each specific funding opportunity is called a project.
+Each specific funding opportunity is called a project.
 These may be identified by the Vicar, Churchwardens, sub-committees and working groups of the PCC, as well as by FRA trustees and members.
 Projects and their budgets are agreed by the Committee of Trustees.

 All advertising, purchases and activities concerned with encouraging tourists to visit the Abbey are generally funded by the Friends.
-For example, we pay for the Abbey’s advertisement in the South-East Tourist Board brochure; for the thousands of Abbey self-guide leaflets handed out by Stewards each year for access via QR codes to smart phone self-guides.
-We also took the initiative to produce the self-guide for Ukranian visitors.
+For example, we pay for the thousands of Abbey self-guide leaflets handed out by Stewards each year (in French, Italian, Spanish and German, as well as English), for access via QR codes to smartphone self-guided tours.
+We also took the initiative to produce the self-guide for Ukrainian visitors.

 We are always looking for ways to enhance the experience of visiting and using, not only the Abbey, but also its environs, St Swithun’s and the Church Rooms.
 Some years ago, we paid for re-fitting St Anne’s chapel to give it a light, modern appearance; and for new staging which is lighter and takes-up less storage space than the old.
 More recently, we have paid for equipment to facilitate live-streaming of services and the purchase, installation, user training and first-year subscription for a commercial church management IT system, all of which proved very useful for maintaining contact with parishioners during the covid pandemic.